I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 Distinctive cuttings (e.g. lifting holes, bosses, and tong groves) begin appearing in Greek temple stone blocks during the late sixth century BC.
 With a crane, smaller blocks became practical, construction became more flexible, and precision improved.

 You may have noted in this review that the Parthenon was built between 447-432 BC.
 Fifteen years is remarkably quickly, even if the sculptural programme was completed shortly afterwards.
 This certainly implies a large labour force, and a continuous supply of pre-cut stone.
-The project manager must have done a great job to pull together planning, surveying, quarrying, precision stone cutting, transport, and lifting systems into a single integrated process.
+The architect and on-site project manager coordinated an exceptionally complex build, pulling together planning, surveying, quarrying, precision stone cutting, transport, and lifting systems into a single integrated process.